 If you live in an area where trees are abundant and can be harvested for other uses, such as firewood or lumber, you may want to opt for a smaller version of land clearing.
 That means removing just enough trees so that your property is open and free from obstacles.

-Once the project has been planned and equipment has been rented or purchased, it’s time to actually start removing trees.
+Once the project has been planned and the contract has been done with SA Land Clearing Company, it’s time to actually start removing trees.
 This should be done during appropriate weather conditions, which might include times when it’s not too hot or humid.
 In addition, you want to make sure that there is no rain expected in the next few days since wet soil makes digging out tree stumps more difficult.

 Land Clearing Requires Proper Safety Precautions